INTRODUCTION: CAN MAGNESIUM HELP ME FIGHT INFLAMMATION

 - Beans and Legumes: Kidney, Pinto, Navy, Lima Black Beans, Edamame, Tempeh

 What about supplements?
-When choosing a supplement remember: Not all magnesium supplements are created equal.
+When choosing a supplement remember: Not all supplements are created equal.
 There are many different forms to choose from, but most of us don’t absorb magnesium oxide as well as other sources.

-Magnesium, gluconate, magnesium glycinate, and magnesium citrate are forms better absorbed by the body.
+Magnesium, gluconate, magnesium glycinate, and magnesium citrate form are better absorbed by the body.
 Also, calcium and magnesium, like sodium and potassium work in opposition to each other, so if you get more of one nutrient it will increase your needs for the other.
 Keeping everything in balance is key!

-Since inflammation appears to be at the root cause of so many conditions, it’s important to do whatever you have to do to get it under control.
+Since inflammation appears to be the root cause of so many conditions, it’s important to do whatever you have to do to get it under control.
 Meeting your body’s magnesium requirements is one little thing you can do that may make a big difference in your overall health.

 This deficiency is the second most common nutrient deficiency — right behind vitamin D — in most developed countries of the world.
 It affects many vital processes in your body so you better make sure your intake is adequate to meet your body’s needs.